deep-cover/deep-cover/README.md

     deep-cover /path/to/rails/app/or/gem

 This assumes your project has a `Gemfile`, and that your default `rake` task is set to execute all tests (otherwise set the `--command` option)

+It also uses our builtin HTML reporter.
+Check the produced `coverage/index.html`.

 ### Builtin Coverage (including SimpleCov) users